Access reviews

 1. Scope.

 Choose the population — users, resources, entitlements — and the cadence.
-Campaign owner gets a single dashboard of what's in scope, who's responsible, and where the campaign stands.
+Plan before you launch: dry-run the policy against a grant, preview the reviewer load to estimate how assignments fall across reviewers, and simulate the remediation blast radius.
+The campaign owner gets a single dashboard of what's in scope and where the campaign stands.

 2. Reviewer assignment.